 To reset the learn is a very easy procedure.
 Go into the Go EFI Initial setup then find Reset Learn.
-Once in that menu find Reset All Learn, highlight this and push right on the joy stick to go to #1, then save that to the ECU by pressing IN on the joystick.
-Once that is saved go back to the main menu, and then up to Dashboard and select it.
-Once on dashboard turn the key off and wait for the numbers in the value side to go black.
-This mean the system has saved.
+Once in that menu, find Reset All Learn, highlight this and push right on the joystick to go to #1, then save that to the ECU by pressing IN on the joystick.
+Once that is saved, go back to the main menu and then up to the Dashboard and select it.
+Once on the dashboard, turn the key off and wait for the numbers in the value side to go black.
+This means the system has saved.
 You have now reset the learn function.

 Data logging is a useful tool for diagnoses and tuning.
 It allows you to check how the many functions the system can read and go through them point by point.
 This allows for exact adjustments to be made

-To save a tune first turn the key to the On position, not running.
-Then find Read Cal from ECU on the main menu.
-Then select it, once in this menu highlight one of the backup files you wish to save to and then either press OK on the screen or push the joystick IN and it will save all your current settings and parameters.
+To save a tune, first, turn the key to the On position, not running.
+Then find Read Cal from ECU on the main menu and then select it.
+Once in this menu, highlight one of the backup files you wish to save to and then either press OK on the screen or push the joystick IN, and it will save all your current settings and parameters.

-With the key on go to the Go EFI Tuning menu, find Crank and Warm up.
-There you will see three cranking fuel selections.
+With the key turned on, go to the Go EFI Tuning menu, find Crank and Warm-up.
+There, you will see three cranking fuel selections.
 For cold starts add or subtract fuel from Crank fuel 65f, for hot starts add or subtract fuel from crank fuel 170f.
-Changing these settings should help with your start up issues along with setting the IAC.
+Changing these settings should help with your startup issues, along with setting the IAC.
 A good starting point is to change the settings in intervals of 10 to find which way you need to adjust the system to work better.

-If the system is having a hesitation or bogging issue, and you IAC steps are between 3-10 at warm idle, then your next step would be to adjust the accel pump function to increase or decrease the fuel added on acceleration.
-To start with turn the key to the on position and then find Go EFI Tuning on the main menu and press enter.
-Then find Accel pump and press enter.
-You will see a menu with multiple different settings, you need to focus on the Accel pumps (20f, 65f, 170f) and Fast Accel (20f, 65f, 170f).
-These setting adjust how much fuel, at varying temperatures, the system injects when you accelerate.
-Accel pump is used for any normal throttle input, Fast Accel is for any fast throttle inputs or Wide Open Throttle.
+If the system is having hesitation or bogging issue, and your IAC steps are between 3-10 at warm idle, then your next step would be to adjust the accel pump function to increase or decrease the fuel added on acceleration.
+To start with, turn the key to the on position and then find Go EFI Tuning on the main menu and press enter.
+Then find the Accel pump and press enter.
+You will see a menu with multiple different settings, and you need to focus on the Accel pumps (20f, 65f, 170f) and Fast Accel (20f, 65f, 170f).
+These settings adjust how much fuel, at varying temperatures, the system injects when you accelerate.
+Accel pump is used for any normal throttle input, and Fast Accel is for any fast throttle inputs or Wide Open Throttle.

-Hesitation: If the vehicle has a hesitation (when you step on the throttle and the engine does hangs and/ or almost dies and then suddenly take off) this normally is a lack of fuel so you would fix this by increasing the Accel Pump (for normal throttle input hesitations) or Fast Accel (for fast throttle or WOT inputs).
+If the vehicle has a hesitation (when you step on the throttle, and the engine does hang and/ or almost dies and then suddenly take off) this normally is a lack of fuel so you would fix this by increasing the Accel Pump (for normal throttle input hesitations) or Fast Accel (for fast throttle or WOT inputs).
 You would make changes starting in increments of 10, to the temp range that you are finding the issue to reside in.

-When you let off throttle and decel with your vehicle the EFI will reduce fueling to prevent popping and an over rich condition that would occur if the fueling continued as it normally would.
-Depending on the size of your engine, camshaft specs, engine temp, gearing, and several other factors like environmental conditions, you may have either too much or too little fuel cut on decel.
+When you let off the throttle and deal with your vehicle the EFI will reduce fueling to prevent popping and an over-rich condition that would occur if the fueling continued as it normally would.
+Depending on the size of your engine, camshaft specs, engine temp, gearing, and several other factors like environmental conditions, you may have either too much or too little fuel cut on deal.

-In order to change the amount of fuel it applies you must go to Go EFI Tuning and then find Fuel Cut Control.
-Inside this menu you will see an option called DFCO Return fuel, this number represents the amount of fuel the system will inject when it you start to give the vehicle throttle again.
+In order to change the amount of fuel it applies, you must go to Go EFI Tuning and then find Fuel Cut Control.
+Inside this menu, you will see an option called DFCO Return fuel.
+This number represents the amount of fuel the system will inject when you start to give the vehicle throttle again.
 If you are having a hesitation when getting back in the throttle then add to the DFCO Return fuel to give the engine more fuel when transitioning back to acceleration.
-You may also need to adjust your accel pump settings to help with this transition as well.
+You may also need to adjust your accel pump settings to help with this transition, as well.

 Cam selection is based on vacuum load of the engine.
-Cam 1 is for 15Hg or above, Cam 2 is for 10Hg to 15hg, Cam 3 is 8Hg to 10Hg, Cam 4 is 8Hg to 6Hg.
-These are estimates and you may need to switch between them if the vacuum load is between two different cam settings to get the engine to run better for your application.
+Cam-1 is for 15Hg or above, Cam-2 is for 10Hg to 15hg, Cam-3 is 8Hg to 10Hg, and Cam-4 is 8Hg to 6Hg.
+These are estimates, and you may need to switch between them if the vacuum load is between two different cam settings, to get the engine to run better for your application.

-AFR: Air Fuel Ratio.
+AFR stands for Air Fuel Ratio.
 Some vehicles may have greater needs for fueling that the self-learn may not be able to adjust in a great enough amount to operate correctly right out of the box.
 The injection unit is always trying to maintain a targeted AFR throughout its operation.
 It is either adding or taking away fuel at any given time from its current fuel table in order to do this.
-The AFR target is what the computer is constantly adjusting for (the higher the number the more lean the mixture, the lower the number the more rich the mixture is), but some engines need different fueling depending on the CID and cam they have.
+The AFR target is what the computer is constantly adjusting for (the higher the number, the leaner the mixture, the lower the number, the richer the mixture is), but some engines need different fueling depending on the CID and cam they have.
 To adjust these numbers you must go to our Go EFI Tuning menu then to AFR targets, typically adjusting any AFR target should be done .01 at a time either up or down as the AFR has drastic effects on how the engine runs.

-Once in this menu you will see 10 settings you can adjust.
-Number 1 is for Idle AFR which can range from 13.4 to 14.7 on average depending on the engine.
+Once in this menu, you will see 10 settings you can adjust.
+Number one is for Idle AFR, which can range from 13.4 to 14.7 on average, depending on the engine.
 Adjusting this setting will help idle quality and takeoff from an idle.
-The 1100, 3000, 6000 at 45kpa cruise are your cruising AFR ratios, these can vary from 13.8 to 14.7 on average depending on the engines needs and your desired fuel economy.
-The cruise AFR only effects cruise so it will not affect your acceleration or other AFR settings.
+1100, 3000, 6000 at 45kpa cruise are your cruising AFR ratios, and these can vary from 13.8 to 14.7 on average depending on the engine’s needs and your desired fuel economy.
+The cruise AFR only affects cruise, so it will not affect your acceleration or other AFR settings.
 WOT 1100, 3000, 6000 are your acceleration enrichment settings and are used for adjusting the desired fueling for accelerating under either part throttle or WOT.
-The average for these settings only ranges from 12.4 to 12.7, any accelerator needs beyond that will require one of our technicians to go over with you.
+The average for these settings only ranges from 12.4 to 12.7.
+Any accelerator needs beyond that will require one of our technicians to go over with you.
 Boost 1100, 3000, 6000 180kpa should stay within 11.5 to 11.7 on most engines with boost, any further adjustments to your boosted AFR settings should be brought up with one of our technicians.